How To

 You can control the number and position of the page links in the navigation through the :size variable or override the series method.

-You can set the :size variable to a single positive Integer to represent the total number of page links rendered.
+You can set the :size variable to an Integer representing the maximum page/gap slots rendered.
 The current page will be placed as centered as possible in the series.
+For that reason, :size works better when it's an odd number.

 For example: